-The Watershed Improvement District (WID) was formed in 1973 in the wake of the destruction of the Lake by the failure of the dam as a result of tropical Storm Agnes in 1972.
-Today, the WID functions as a State Agency to maintain and operate the dam, manage water quality of the Lake, manage the discharges from the dam and maintain and improve the environmental integrity of the watershed above the Lake.
+The Watershed Improvement District (WID) was formed in 1973 in the wake of the destruction of the Lake as a result of tropical Storm Agnes in 1972.
+Today, the WID functions as a political subdivision of the Commonwealth of Virginia to maintain and operate the dam, manage water quality of the Lake, manage the discharges from the dam and maintain and improve the environmental integrity of the watershed above the Lake.

 By law, the WID must maintain the water level of the Lake.
 The dam is designed and operated to maintain a nearly constant water level.
 The Lake collects runoff from fourteen and one-half square miles of Fairfax County and the City of Falls Church.
 The rain water arrives from Tripps Run and Upper Holmes Run into the lake.
 The dam is not designed for nor is it operated in a flood control capacity.
 For whatever volume of water that flows into the Lake from Upper Holmes and Tripps Runs, an equal volume must flow out into Lower Holmes Run.
 The goal is to maintain the Lake water level between 208.5 to 209 feet above mean sea level.